 Filip Moerman is a partner based in Cleary Gottlieb’s Brussels office.

 Mr. Moerman’s practice focuses on M&A, private equity and restructuring transactions.
 In 2006, he headed up the opening of the Firm’s Beijing representative office.
-Recent representative matters include the sale of K2 to Franklin Templeton; the sale of Keane Inc. to NTT Data; the sale of Muzak Holdings LLC to Mood Media Corp.; Precision Castparts Corp.’s acquisition of an indirect 49% interest in Yangzhou Chengde Steel Tube Co. from a foreign private equity fund; TPG and Affinity Equity Partners’ leveraged buy-out of United Test and Assembly Center Ltd; TPG’s investment in Shenzhen Development Bank and subsequent sale to Ping An Insurance; China Investment Corporation’s investment in AES Corporation; Bank of America’s investment in China Construction Bank (CCB) and subsequent block trades; TPG’s investments in CICC, Lenovo, Matrix Laboratories, Shriram Finance, China Grand Auto and Taishin; Barclays investment in New China Trust; and the global restructuring of LG.Philips Displays.
+Representative matters include the sale of BHP’s Pinto Valley copper mine and associated railroad to Capstone; the buy-out of Reed Krakoff of his eponymous business from Coach, Inc.; the sale of K2 to Franklin Templeton; the sale of Keane Inc. to NTT Data; the sale of Muzak Holdings LLC to Mood Media Corp.; Precision Castparts Corp.’s acquisition of an indirect 49% interest in Yangzhou Chengde Steel Tube Co. from a foreign private equity fund; TPG and Affinity Equity Partners’ leveraged buy-out of United Test and Assembly Center Ltd; TPG’s investment in Shenzhen Development Bank and subsequent sale to Ping An Insurance; China Investment Corporation’s investment in AES Corporation; Bank of America’s investment in China Construction Bank (CCB) and subsequent block trades; TPG’s investments in CICC, Lenovo, Matrix Laboratories, Shriram Finance, China Grand Auto and Taishin; Barclays investment in New China Trust; and the global restructuring of LG.Philips Displays.

 and PLC Which Lawyer